bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 Bucket will load settings through the various environment variables automatically (see [Configuring](#configuring) below).

-1. Find the Bucket secret key for your development environment on https://app.bucket.co
+1. Find the Bucket secret key for your development environment on [Environment setting view](https://app.bucket.co/envs/current/settings/app-environments)
 2. Set `BUCKET_SECRET_KEY` in your `.env` file
 3. Create a `bucket.ts` file containing the following: